-Building on the success of the university’s nationally distinguished MFA in Writing program founded in 2001, the School of Creative and Professional Writing incorporates Spalding’s graduate writing programs—the MFA, the Master of Arts in Writing program, with tracks available in creative writing or professional writing, a graduate certificate, a post-master’s graduate certificate in the teaching of creative writing, and a post-Masters certificate in writing enrichment, all accredited by the Southern Association of Colleges and Schools Commission on Colleges.
+Building on the success of the university’s nationally distinguished MFA in Writing program founded in 2001, the Naslund-Mann School of Writing incorporates Spalding’s graduate writing programs—the MFA, the Master of Arts in Writing program, a post-master’s graduate certificate in the teaching of creative writing, and a post-Masters certificate in writing enrichment, all accredited by the Southern Association of Colleges and Schools Commission on Colleges.

 Together, the graduate certificate, the MA in Writing, and the MFA create a three-tiered offering for writers seeking graduate education in writing in one, two, or four semesters.